Indonesia 14-Day Itinerary

 • 20:00 — Dinner at Bambu Restaurant

-Transport: Private car transfer Ubud → Seminyak, local walking.
+Transport: Private transfer or ride-hailing transfer Ubud → Seminyak, local walking.

 Day 12: Seminyak (beach, temple, shopping)